 ClimINVEST is bringing climate scientists and investors together to co-design transparent, publicly available indicators, tools and maps on physical climate risk that help investors answer the following questions:

 The international research consortium behind the ClimINVEST project is specialized in assessing climate impacts and developing tailored climate services and tools.

 The consortium aims to improve the information flow between climate science and investors, promote systemic thinking that connects climate hazards and financial impact, and facilitate disclosure of climate risk in investment portfolios, in accordance with the Financial Stability Board’s (FSB) Taskforce for Climate Related Financial Disclosures (TCFD) 2018 recommendations.

-The project runs from 2017 to 2020 and is funded by the European research area for climate services (ERA4CS).
+The project ran from 2017 to February 2021 and is funded by the European research area for climate services (ERA4CS).

 Get in touch if you are interested in further collaboration with us